joedski/musings/Typescript/Journal 2019-03-04 - Unit Testing Typescript Types.md

     expect(r3).toBe(r1);
 });
 ```

+The process is thus:

+- `r1` has its type inferred by Typescript from the thing assigned to it.
+- `r2` has its type defined by the dev, and has `r1` assigned to it.
+    - This is used for both normal-assignability and mutual-assignability tests.
+    - The Dev defining the type puts in written form what type is expected.
+    - The assignment itself evaluates if the inferred type is assignable to the defined type.
+- `r3` has its type defined as `typeof r1`, and has `r2` assigned to it.
+    - This is only for mutual-assaignability tests, or basically exact-type tests.
+    - The assignment here evaluates if the defined type of `r2` is also assignable to the inferred type of `r1`.

 And that's about it.
 You can do this either as part of your other test cases or as their own test cases.
 Just group things logically.